mohamedmajdi/Intelligent-Visual-Servoing/README.md

 3. Install [NeuFlow_v2](https://github.com/neufieldrobotics/NeuFlow_v2.git) in the pipeline simulation folder:

-4. If you encounter import errors like `from NeuFlow import something`, change it to `from . import something`
+4. If you encounter NeuFlow import errors like in `from NeuFlow import something`, change it to `from . import something`

 5. If you get GPU memory errors after stopping the simulator with `Ctrl+C`, kill the leftover process:
       ```